 Please use the calendar below to reserve tickets on upcoming tours, and scroll down to see more detailed descriptions of the current tour offerings.
 When booking, use the code provided by NIA to receive complimentary tickets, and please contact us if you have any questions.

 Hop on your bike and explore what was once America’s premier Naval shipyard, and is today a mission-driven industrial park and a hub of industry, technology, and craft.
 On these guided explorations of this 300-acre site, visitors will get to see up close the many layers of history visible in the landscape, from Civil War-era machine shops to innovative LEED-Certified structures, and see how these buildings have been adapted for modern manufacturing.
-Our Past, Present & Future Bicycle Tour is a great introduction to the Yard, with a bit of history and a bit of the modern day to give a rounded picture of the whole site.
+Our bicycle tour is a great introduction to the Yard, with a bit of history and a bit of the modern day to give a rounded picture of the whole site.

 Step inside an engineering marvel that is today a center of manufacturing and innovation.
 Built in 1918-1919, this enormous Cass Gilbert-designed complex served as a supply base for the American military for nearly 50 years.
 Today, this thriving industrial park is home to over 100 companies in industries ranging from precision manufacturers to biotech researchers, online retailers to chocolatiers.
 Our walking tours explore how this teeming military transportation hub operated, and how these facilities are put to use today.
 All tours are offered in partnership with the New York City Economic Development Corporation.